12 powerful Xero integrations & add-ons to grow your business

 But users consistently state that it’s simpler and more intuitive than the tool above.
 And for smaller businesses, that can be a big deal.

 Integrating Pipedrive with Xero means you can track deal progress right through until invoices have been paid and squared away in your ledger.
+A third party, SyncQ, seamlessly syncs data from Pipedrive to Xero and vice versa.

 Because until the prospect actually pays, they haven’t truly become a customer.